seme4/ssi-consultancy/DeployerDeveloperReview.md

 ### Provide human-readable coding standards

-These should cover both the requirements expected by PHP_CodeSniffer and phpDocumentor and be published.
+These should cover both the requirements expected by PHP_CodeSniffer and phpDocumentor.

 ### Clarify if a developer has to act upon dependency suggestions